ScaledInference/amp-node-thin/README.md

 ## Troubleshooting (FAQ)

 ### Network connectivity issues
-Persistent HTTP transport related errors on the amp-client can occur when the amp object is initialized with an Amp-agent URL that is not reachable on the same network or an incorrect port is used to connect to Amp-agent.
+>Persistent HTTP transport related errors on the amp-client can occur when the amp object is initialized with an Amp-agent URL that is not reachable on the same network or an incorrect port is used to connect to Amp-agent.

 ### Amp-agent is not responsive
-If the health check at port 8100 fails consistently and Amp-agent is not responsive, the container can be restarted (sudo docker restart <containerId>).
+>If the health check at port 8100 fails consistently and Amp-agent is not responsive, the container can be restarted (sudo docker restart <containerId>).
 The amp-client libraries will fallback to default decisions till the Amp-agent restarts.

 ### Amp-agent shutting down
-If Amp-agent is shutting down due to quota limits, please email us at support@scaledinference.com to increase the quota limit for Amp-agents for your customer key.
+>If Amp-agent is shutting down due to quota limits, please email us at support@scaledinference.com to increase the quota limit for Amp-agents for your customer key.
 For all other cases, it is indicative of a persistent network connectivity issue with amp.ai, where the Amp-agent is running out of memory due to a cache of unsent requests.

 ## Example Usage

+>`node ./examples/example.js <project_key> http://localhost:8100`

 ``` javascript
 console.log(`